jwmccarthy/JARL/README.md

 ### ```MultiTensor```

-A ```MultiTensor``` is just a nested Python dictionary of PyTorch tensors (with dot attribute access).
+A ```MultiTensor``` is just a Python dictionary of PyTorch tensors (with dot attribute access).
 It is indexable in the same way a tensor is, for instance:

 ```python
 import torch as th